 Mangoes are a bit tricky to slice since they have a huge oval seed in the middle.
 First, you’ll want to rinse the fruit, then peel the skin off and stand the mango upright.
 Using a very sharp knife, slice through the fruit on one of the wider sides (about a half inch from the centre).
 It’s also called the cheek of the mango.
 If your knife hits the seed, move your knife over a bit more.
 Repeat on the other side.
 Watch this video to learn a couple ways to slice and dice a mango.

-Freezing: Cut mangoes into chunks, and arrange in a single layer on a shallow pan; freeze solid.
+How to Freeze: Cut mangoes into chunks, and arrange in a single layer on a shallow pan; freeze solid.
 Transfer to plastic bags and store in the freezer for up to 6 months.

 Mango Varieties: There are over 1,000 different varieties of the mango, some of which are round, while others are oval.
 The fruit averages 4 inches in length and weights between 9 ounces and 3 pounds.